johnnylongvo/johnnylongvo/README.md

 - 👋 Hello, my name is Johnny Long Vo.
 - 👀 I am currently a student studying Computer Science at UCO.
 - 🌱 I'm a Senior, graduating 2023.
-I am to become a developer in C++, C#, and Java.
+Master's in Computer Science (so YAY me!!!)
-- 💞️ I’m looking to collaborate with anybody, just send a message ...
+- 💞️ I’m looking to collaborate with some good programmers, just send a message ...
-- 📫 How to reach me ...

 <!---
 johnnylongvo/johnnylongvo is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.